-The Assistant Headmaster is Katherine Sarbacker.
+The Assistant Headmaster of Culture and Discipline is Katherine Sarbacker.
 She is a member of the school's leadership team and oversees faculty and staff professionalism.
 She supports the Headmaster by overseeing the teaching schedule, school calendar, daily duties, and policy compliance, as well as responding to parent concerns, promoting a positive school culture, and handling elevated student issues.
 She serves as the primary contact for parents and students regarding school rules and procedures.
 She also serves as our Director of College Counseling.

-The Dean/Assistant Dean of Academics and Faculty are Amy Kratz and Sierra Poore.
+The Assistant Headmaster of Academics is Rachel Janssen.
+The Dean of Academics is Ali Dausend.
 Their roles consist in overseeing curriculum and instruction, as well as student engagement.
 Both will work closely with the instructional coach to ensure the quality of education is excellent.

-The Deans/Assistant Deans of Culture and Students are Jeanne Bookhout, Maureen Mure, and Adam Hayward.
+The Assistant Headmaster of Culture and Discipline is Katherine Sarbacker.
+The Deans of Students are Maureen Mure and Adam Hayward.
 They serve as a member of the school's leadership team and focus on the areas of culture and discipline.
 They oversee detention and discuss school expectations and behavior with students to encourage a culture of respect and service.
 They also observe classes to strengthen teacher-student relationships and are involved in the student life and school events.

-The Office Manager is Lynn Kimpel.
+The Office Manager is Jennifer Haley.
 She works closely with the Headmaster in communicating information to the families and assists families with records and school business.
 The Office Manager also handles enrollment and withdrawals and answers parent questions concerning day-to-day activities as well as student records, but does not discuss matters of student discipline, curriculum, or the classroom.